Tanu Weds Manu Returns: Controversies

 In May 2014, the producers of the original film, Sanjay Singh, Vinod Bachchan and Shailesh Singh filed a legal notice stating that the director did not have the rights to make a sequel without their permission.
 Anand Rai replied stating that the trio only had rights over the first film and no direct rights over sequels or the franchise.
 In a further reply, Bachchan revealed that they were interested in making a sequel and should have been approached ahead of Eros International.

 In May 2015, a critic at the Mumbai Mirror gave the film 2.5 stars and a generally negative review.
 The newspaper later "revised" the critic's rating to 3.5 stars, based on reader feedback.

 Soundtrack

 The music and background score is composed by Krsna Solo, and the lyrics were written by Rajshekhar.
-However, the song "Banno" has been composed by Tanishk-Vayu (Tanishk Bagchi), and written by Vayu, and the song "Mari Gali" has been written by N.S.
-Chauhan and SurjRDB, and composed by the latter.
+However, the song "Banno", which is a remake of the song "Banno Teri Ankhiyan Soorme", from the 1996 film "Dushmani: A Violent Love Story", has been composed by Tanishk-Vayu (Tanishk Bagchi), and written by Vayu, and the song "Mari Gali" has been written by N.S.
+Chauhan and SurjRDB.